 As I thought more about this conversation, it reminded me of people who handle their personal finances in a similar manner.
 They are operating from a place of fear, which affects how they daily decisions about their money, and preventing them from making wise long-term decisions and goals.
 Here’s how to stop worrying about money in three easy steps.

 Do You Operate From a Place of Fear?

 The first thing you need to do is determine whether or not you are operating from a place of fear when it comes to your money.
 Once you determine this, you will be able to work to change it and begin making real progress in your financial life.

 - I am always looking forward to my next paycheck so I can cover the necessities.

 - An emergency like a car repair puts me into a tailspin.

-- I use my credit cards to cover things like my groceries even though I know I will not be able to pay off the entire balance this month.
+- I use my credit cards to cover things like groceries, even though I know I won’t be able to pay off the balance that month.

 - I do not have any money in savings.

 - My money is gone as soon as I get it.

 Often when you operating from fear with your finances, it is because you are living on the very edge of your income.
 You do not have anything in savings, and it feels like you do not have any way of taking control.